 Planting Ideas, Tips

-- Unless you will be digging through very fertile soil, you will probably have to improve the ground for planting by adding soil amendments to it.
+- Unless you are digging through very fertile soil, you will probably have to improve the ground for planting by adding soil amendments to it.

 - If you're ambitious, you can go beyond a simple planting and install a landscape bridge over the feature and plant tall ornamental grasses to serve as "bookends" at both entrances to the landscape bridge.
 Adorn the landscape bridge with hanging container gardens to create a knockout focal point for your yard.